 Finding inspiration in passementerie of the past

-In the past passementerie was often made using waste silk that was leftover from other areas of textile production.
+Nine Queen Elizabeth Scholarship Trust scholars were tasked with reinventing the Long Gallery Brocade fabric, transforming ‘waste’ into exciting new outcomes which transcend traditional ideas of how ‘waste’ textiles can be reused.
+I was especially inspired by this idea of transforming waste textiles in order to give them a ‘second life’, partly because in the past passementerie was often made using waste materials, especially silk that was leftover from other areas of textile production.
 These precious silk scraps would have been gathered together and passed into the hands of the Passementier who would transform these leftovers into beautiful designs such as knotted fly fringes and tassels.
 I’m sure that many new passementerie making techniques and designs were created in response to the want and need to use every scrap of yarn and thread.

 This photo above shows a close-up of a section of a women’s dress which is covered in many meters of handmade knotted fly fringes, puffs and intricate ribbon work.
 Fly fringes were often made using tiny pieces of leftover silk thread that would have been formed into a little group of threads.
 This group of threads were then intricately tied and bound together to create a little fringe, before being attached to a longer thread using a crochet chain.
 This was a very common technique for making passementerie for both garments and furnishings in the 18th century.

 In all of my work with passementerie, I frequently look at textiles (not just passementerie) as a source of inspiration for creating new designs.
 I love the creativity and ingenuity of makers that take ‘waste’ textiles and transform them into spectacular new designs, whether the motivation for doing so is through choice or practicality.
 For a long time I have been particularly drawn to the challenge of transforming the overlooked or discarded, using intricate techniques to transform what might otherwise be deemed unusable into something of beauty and value.
 I keep all of my yarn scraps, left over lengths of warp, individual lengths of thread - everything!
-These precious scraps are added to my many ‘confetti’ jars and I frequently work with these scraps to create new passementerie designs.
+These precious scraps are added to my many ‘confetti’ jars and I frequently work with these scraps to create new passementerie designs (and watch this space, more about this way of working coming soon..)

-My Ring for Champagne tassel is about to be auctioned in Chiswick Auctions Design Modern & Contemporary sale which is taking place on December 12th.
+My Ring for Champagne will be auctioned at Chiswick Auctions in their Design Modern & Contemporary sale which is taking place on December 12th.